Sepulveda Transit Corridor Project

 Thirty-four borings have been completed since 2016, providing data on conditions up to 120 ft below grade.
 These borings have revealed the rock types of Austin Chalk (limestone) and Barnett Shale (shale).
 Upon completion of soil and rock testing, additional evaluations will be performed to help DART determine the most appropriate method(s) to construct the tunnel, stations, and station access portals.

-The project budget was $1.3 billion as of October 2016.
-The project includes 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).
+The project budget is $1.7 billion and includes 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).

 Flood Control Tunnels